 This low interest (five percent) loan is made directly to needy students by the college or school that has received federal money for this purpose.
-Students who qualify you may borrow up to a maximum of \$5,000 for the first two years.
+If you qualify, you may borrow up to a maximum of \$8,000 for the first two years.